jessesquires/jessesquires.com/_posts/2015-04-06-swift-failable-initializers-revisited.md

 {% endhighlight %}

+Suffering from [angle-brack-T blindness](http://inessential.com/2015/02/04/random_swift_things)?
+Me too.
 Let's break this down.
 The type parameter `T` specifies the model type.
 The validator must be a validator for `T`, and the function returns an optional `T?`.
 The type parameter `P` specifies the parser type, and the `where` clause enforces that the parser `P` parses models of type `T`.
 If validation fails, then the function returns `nil`, otherwise it will parse the JSON and return a model.

-<span class="text-muted"><strong>Note:</strong> Depending on your architecture, it may not be possible nor worthwhile to have separate validation and parsing steps.
-If so, these two steps could be combined into the parser object and the rest of this example is still valid and works.</span>
+<span class="text-muted"><strong>Note:</strong> Depending on your architecture, it may not be possible nor worthwhile to have separate validation and parsing steps for JSON.
+If so, these two steps could be combined into the parser object and everything will still work wonderfully.</span>

 ### When to fail

 As you can see, we have a clear separation of concerns, easily testable code, and no failable initializers.
 Of course there will be situations where a solution like this is not possible, namely, resource loading.
 For example, a `UIImage` or `NSBundle` represents an actual resource on disk.
 If a resource does not exist, then the class that represents it cannot be instantiated and using a failable initializer is perfect.
 In this situation, `init?` has exactly the semantics we want.
-But for models?
-Probably not.
+But for models and similar instances, using `init?` is probably not a good idea.

 Next time you find yourself wanting to write `init?` instead of `init`, there is likely a way to avoid it with a more thoughtful design that will push optionals and failure states further toward the edges of your object graph.
 Remember, **_where_ we choose to fail _does_ matter.**